pramitchoudhary/pramitchoudhary/README.md

 ### Hi there, I am Pramit 👋
 I am a seasoned Applied Machine Learning Research Scientist/data scientist/Engineer leader with 17+ years of experience.
-My expertise is building and innovating statistical/machine learning models(Bayesian and Frequentist modeling techniques) to help businesses realize their data journey.
+My expertise is building and innovating statistical/machine learning models (Bayesian and Frequentist modeling techniques) to help businesses advance their data journey.
-Exploring and figuring out possibilities of generative AI (LLMs) one commit at a time.
+Pushing the limits of how humans and AI reason through language—one commit at a time.

 Oid Labs: https://www.oidlabs.com/
 - Currently, in stealth.
 Experimenting with building safe, personalized assistants for Intelligent Process Automation using LLMs for vertical tasks.